airvox/RasPiArduino/README.md

 chmod +x configureArduinoIDE.sh
 ./configureArduinoIDE.sh
 ```
+### If everything went well
-* Restart Arduino IDE and select the RaspberryPI from the list of boards
+* Restart Arduino IDE and select RaspberryPI from the list of boards
 * Compile a sketch
 * Select the RespberryPi from the list of Ports (will show the IP address)
 * Upload your sketch and see it go

-### If everything went well
 #### Selecting the board from the list of ports
 ![Select Pi Port](doc/pi_select.png)